 By Eric Garneau

-Among our questions on OCW usage, Education-Portal.com asked its readers to tell us what types of OCW they found most helpful to their continuing education.
+Among our questions on OCW usage, Study.com asked its readers to tell us what types of OCW they found most helpful to their continuing education.
 Were transcribed lecture notes a crowd favorite, or did people prefer watching classroom videos?
 Maybe course outlines or reading lists were all they required.
 As it turns out, the results didn't really indicate a clear winner; the three most favored types of OCW were clustered closely together percentage-wise, as were the next two.
 What might that mean, and how did our readers prefer their OCW presented?

 Interactive Online Classrooms